IDSIA/hhmarl_2D/README.md

 Ray allows training on GPU but during several experiments, the performance was worse compared to CPU.
 Reason still unknown.
 This might improve in future versions.
 In our case, GPU was an RTX 3080Ti and CPU i9-13900H.

 ## Note
-HHMARL 3D is on its way :)
+HHMARL 3D is on its way with more advanced rendering ...